Braineanear/AL3wn/README.md

 Clone or download this repository and open it in your editor of choice.
 In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project

 ```
-virtualenv dj
+virtualenv env
 ```

-That will create a new folder `dj` in your project directory.
+That will create a new folder `env` in your project directory.
 Next activate it with this command on

 mac/linux:

 ```
-source dj/bin/activate
+source env/bin/activate
 ```

 windows:

 ```
-dj\Scripts\activate
+env\Scripts\activate
 ```
 then go to the project folder